cityofaustin/Residential-Permitting/_projects/deck/define.md

 Having electricity on your deck requires getting an electric permit.

-* If you want to run a line of electricity to your deck for an outlet or fan, you will need to get a stand-alone electric permit in person from the [Service Center](/contact/#service-contact) at One Texas Center.
+* If you want to run a line of electricity to your deck for an outlet or fan, you will need to get a stand-alone electric permit in person from the&nbsp;[Service Center](/contact/#service-contact) at One Texas Center.
 * Only a registered electrician can get a permit if the electricity on your deck requires making changes to the main electrical meter.
 * If your deck requires a building permit, the City will automatically include the electric permit with your building permit.

 ### Tree Permits

 Measure the diameters of any trees on your property.
 You can calculate the diameter of a tree by taking a measurement of the trunk at 4.5 feet from the ground.
 Not all trees grow straight up from the ground.
 Some grow on a slope, others lean to one side, and some branch out near the ground.
-If these sound like one of your trees, [use this diagram to](https://www.austintexas.gov/sites/default/files/files/Planning/City_Arborist/Tree_Measurement_Diagram.pdf) help you take an accurate measurement.
+If these sound like one of your trees, [use this diagram to](https://www.austintexas.gov/sites/default/files/files/Planning/City_Arborist/Tree_Measurement_Diagram.pdf)&nbsp;help you take an accurate measurement.

 Any trees that measure 19 inches or more in diameter are protected and require getting a [Tree Ordinance Review Application](http://www.austintexas.gov/sites/default/files/files/Planning/Applications_Forms/tree_permit.pdf) before you start construction.
 You will also need to pay an additional fee.

 You will not be able to remove trees that are 19 inches or more in diameter and also considered heritage trees.

 Learn more about [protected trees and their construction requirements](/residential-toolkit/building-near-a-tree/).

+Water Permits

+Having plumbing on your deck requires getting an electric permit.

 ---